The Beginning Of A Mellow Afternoon

 WARNING: AUDIO GEEK STUFF AHEAD

 I’ve been somewhat of a headphone nerd since forever.
-I remember getting my first pair (Pioneer SE-30s) as a Christmas gift from my folks when I was a sophomore in high school.
-I only remember this exact timing because that was the year I first got into hi-fi gear.
-They were heavy, bulky, and crushed my head, but oh, wasn’t it a glorious thing to be able to listen to my music without disturbing the rest of the family.
+I remember getting my first pair (Pioneer SE-30s) as a Christmas gift from my folks when I was a sophomore in high school and so it began.
+I only remember this exact timing because that was the year I first got into stereo equipment.
+They were heavy, bulky, and crushed my head, but oh, wasn’t it a glorious thing to be able to listen to my music without disturbing the rest of the family!

 The next set I purchased myself from LaBelle’s several years later.
 This was the Stax SR-44 electret system.
 It’s a system because it consisted of the headphones (or earspeakers as Stax is fond of calling them) themselves, which connected to an auxiliary box which then connected to the speaker jacks on the back of your receiver or amplifier.
 The difference in sound was like night and day between the Stax and the Pioneers and I was smitten immediately.
 Unfortunately, the earspeakers had very poor strain relief on the cords, and the wiring at that junction would peridically break and I’d be forced with some very fiddly soldering required repairs.
 After ten years or this nonsense, I finally gave up and tossed them in my car’s trunk to take to donation and completely forgot about them.
 Wouldn’t you know the car was broken into (street parking in San Francisco) and they disappeared along with everything else in the trunk.